ex-Plant/2025_learning/sql_dbs/mysql3_boot_dot_dev.md

 ### ORM Object-Relational Mapping
 - ***ORM*** is a tool that allows performing CRUD operations using a traditional programming language, usually in a form of a library or framework.
 The main benefit of ORMs is that it maps your db records to objects.
+- It lets you interact with a db much easier.

 PROS AND CONS:
 - with ORM you have *more simplicity* but *less control* than using raw SQL statements